-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 đ 5 14 1000 and the second second - Contraction 1 Food and drink Abstraction Under the Microscope Pop Art Surrealism Contrasts/ Urban Photography Sarah Graham Pettiway n, Jessica Klari Reis, Fran k Bowling Ernst Haeckel, Josh Rogan, Helen Wells Claes Oldenburg, Peter Anton Rene Magritte, Dali, Massogona Sylla The Boyle Family, Suzanne Merritt Line and colour Mark Making, line,pattern Tone and Patt Tone and Pattern Colour, shape, form Scale, texture Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Ê s 5 20 Food and drink Abstractio Abstraction Under the Mic roscope Pop Art Surrealism Contrasts/ Urb Photography an Sarah Graham, Jessica Klari R Pettiway Klari Reis, Franl k Bowling Ernst Haeckel, Helen Wells Josh Rogan, Claes Oldenb Anton urg, Peter Rene Magritte Massogona Sy The Boyle Fam Merritt ily, Suzanne Line and colour Mark Making, line line,pattern Tone and Patt em Colour, shape , form Scale, texture Texture Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11 Year 10 Year 11

 Pupils will investigate the theme of food and drink through individual tasks to develop their skills.
 Pupils will consider other artists work particularly food artist.
-They will explore line, and colour developing individual pieces based on their studies, producing a set of work that shows an exploration of, and a personal response to, the theme and should culminate in an individual and creative final piece Through the theme of abstraction pupils will investigate materials and mark making skills.
+They will explore line, and colour developing individual pieces based on their studies, producing a set of work that shows an exploration of, and a personal response to, the theme and should culminate in an individual and creative final piece (Project links to Pop Art) Through the theme of abstraction pupils will investigate materials and mark making skills.
 Pupils will consider abstract artists.
-Pupils will explore different media to create individual pieces, producing a set of work that shows an exploration of and a personal response to the theme and artist and should culminate in an individual art installation Pupils will explore tone and pattern through individual tasks to develop their skills.
-Pupils will consider other artists work .and will explore materials and develop technical skills before developing individual pieces based on their studies, producing a set of work that shows an exploration of, and a personal response to, the theme and should culminate in an individual and creative final piece Pupils will investigate the theme of Pop Art through individual tasks to develop their skills.
+Pupils will explore different media to create individual pieces, producing a set of work that shows an exploration of and a personal response to the theme and artist and should culminate in an individual art installation (Project links to Under the microscope) Pupils will explore tone and pattern through individual tasks to develop their skills.
+Pupils will consider other artists work .and will explore materials and develop technical skills before developing individual pieces based on their studies, producing a set of work that shows an exploration of, and a personal response to, the theme and should culminate in an individual and creative final piece (Project links to Abstraction) Pupils will investigate the theme of Pop Art through individual tasks to develop their skills.
 Pupils will consider other artists work particularly prominent Pop Artists.
 They will explore colour, developing individual three dimensional pieces based on their studies, (Project links to Food and drink) Through the theme of Surrealism pupils will investigate materials and scale.
 Pupils will consider prominent Surrealist artists.
 Pupils will explore different media to create individual pieces, producing a set of work that shows an exploration of and a personal response to the theme and artist and should culminate in an individual and creative final piece.
 Pupils will explore texture and contrasts in surfaces using Photography as a medium.
 Pupils will learn about artists who focus closely on surfaces using photography and other materials.
 Pupils will consider composition and learn how to successfully frame a photo.
 This will lead on to 2D/3D collage work using their own photos and collage materials.
 They will learn about The Boyle Family and Suzanne Merritt as well as other artists working in the theme.
 Pupils entered for GCSE begin individual preparation for externally set assignment.
 Pupils entered for GCSE continue individual preparation for externally set assignment.
 Pupils entered for GCSE complete individual preparation for externally set assignment and sit exam.